-- With identical pipe diameter the maximum permissible pipeline length is greater than it is for comparable 25 bar or 42 bar systems (360 psi or 610 psi systems). - The usable filling portion of the extinguishing agent containers (ratio of container volume to filling portion of extinguishing agent) is greater than that of the comparable 25 bar or 42 bar systems (360 psi or 610 psi systems). - The required pipeline diameter at identical pipeline length is less than it is for comparable 25 bar or 42 bar systems (360 psi or 610 psi systems). - At a higher filling portion of the extinguishing agent containers the containers are smaller than they are for comparable 25 bar or 42 bar systems (360 psi or 610 psi systems). - Due to the pressure temperature curve the filling portion of 50 bar systems (725-psi systems) is somewhat less than that of the 25 bar or 42 bar systems (360-psi or 610-psi systems).
+- With identical pipe diameter the maximum permissible pipeline length is greater than it is for comparable 25 bar or 42 bar systems (360 psi or 610 psi systems). - The usable filling portion of the extinguishing agent containers (ratio of container volume to filling portion of extinguishing agent) is greater than that of the comparable 25 bar or 42 bar systems (360 psi or 610 psi systems). - The required pipeline diameter at identical pipeline length is less than it is for comparable 25 bar or 42 bar systems (360 psi or 610 psi systems). - At a higher filling portion of the extinguishing agent containers the containers are smaller than they are for comparable 25 bar or 42 bar systems (360 psi or 610 psi systems).

-2.7 Additional extinguishing agent quantity to compensate for the nonusable residual quantities
+2.7 Additional extinguishing agent quantity to compensate for the non-usable residual quantities